Gu Rong: Chen Min's rebellion

 Chen Min sent his brother, Chen Chang (陳昶) to attack the Jin army, but one of the conspirators, Zhou Qi was able to kill him after convincing his subordinate, Qian Guang (錢廣) to assassinate him and rebel.
 Chen Min then ordered his Inspector of Yang province, Gan Zhuo to repel Qian Guang at the Zhuque Bridge (朱雀橋; located on the Qinhuai River near Nanjing).
 Gu Rong was worried that Chen Min was beginning to suspect him, so he requested to remain close by him.
-However, Chen Min thought that Gu Rong should be going out and fighting instead.
+However, Chen Min thought that Gu Rong should head out and fight instead.
 Reassured, Gu Rong and Zhou Qi went out and met with Gan Zhuo, persuading him to defect.
 Gu Rong, Gan Zhuo, Zhou Qi and others led their forces to attack Chen Min at Jianye.
-Chen Min had more than 10,000 troops under his command, but a soldier from Gan Zhuo's army shouted at them, "It was Lord Gu [Rong] of Danyang and Lord Zhou [Qi] of Anfeng who supported Lord Chen [Min] from the start; yet here they are against him.
+Chen Min had more than 10,000 troops under his command, but a soldier from Gan Zhuo's army shouted at them, "It was Lord Gu [Rong] of Danyang and Lord Zhou [Qi] of Anfeng who supported Lord Chen [Min] from the start; yet here they are standing against him.
 What will you all do?"
 Chen Min's soldiers became unsure on what to do, and when Gu Rong waved a white fan ordering them to disperse, they all willingly scattered and fled.
 Chen Min was soon captured and executed, thus putting an end to his rebellion.

 Sima Yue summoned Gu Rong to serve as a Palace Attendant.
 Gu Rong travelled with Ji Zhan and other scholars from the south, but when they arrived at Xu province, they heard about that the north was becoming increasingly chaotic and hesitated to proceed.
-Yue wrote a letter to the Inspector of Xu, Pei Dun (裴盾), stating that if they delayed any further, they will be escorted by the military.
+Yue wrote a letter to the Inspector of Xu, Pei Dun (裴盾 (Note: brother of Sima Yue's wife Princess Pei)), stating that if they delayed any further, they will be escorted by the military.
 Gu Rong and his contemporaries were so frightened that they unloaded their boats and abandoned their carts to flee back to their hometowns.